 Once the foundations have been built up to the level where the arch is to start, some provision must be made for placing the temporary formwork the arch rests on during construction.

-We added a narrow ledge on each abutment.
+We usually add a narrow ledge on each abutment to place the form.
 Don’t forget provision for removing the form later!
-For our small 4.5’-span arch we rested the formwork on 2x4s which were laid with the narrow ends on the ledges.
+For our small 4.5’-span arches and our nearly 6′-span arch, we rested the formwork on 2x4s, which were laid with the narrow ends on the ledges.
 Then we rested the form on top of these.
 When the time came, it was very easy to topple the boards out, thereby dropping the form down.

-Remember, that when building a flat arch, the flatter the arch the more stones behind the skewbacks there must be to prevent collapse.
-We would not recommend building an arch flatter than a 90-degree segment of a circle for a first-time attempt.
+Remember that, when building a flat arch, the flatter the arch the more stones behind the skewbacks there must be to prevent collapse.
+We would not recommend building an arch flatter than a 90-degree segment of a circle for a first-time attempt; such a flat arc desperately wants to push out and collapse, requiring much care in construction.
 We built a 120-degree segment of a circle, and it seems to be about as flat as you can go without a major sliding problem; it only needed one stone behind the skewbacks for complete stability.

-When building the arch, we used numerous thinner rocks, as mentioned in our article about turning an arch, making the arch easier to make.
+When building the arch, we used numerous thinner rocks, as mentioned in our article about turning an arch.
+Using many thin rocks makes the arch easier to shape without cutting stones.

-If you are using mortar, we’d recommend making a thinner (though not liquid) batch, placing it on the arch stones, and shoving stone chips in once the next course of masonry is laid.
-Be sure to use thick, strong, waterproof gloves to prevent chemical burns, or better yet, gloves and some tool.
-Note that, when you get to the top of the arch, the mortar will want to fall out; some method of keeping it from seeping through any and all gaps and cracks in the formwork is necessary.
+If you are using mortar, we’d recommend making a thin (though not liquid) batch, placing it on the arch stones, and shoving stone chips in the joints once the next course of masonry is laid.
+Be sure to use thick, strong, waterproof gloves to prevent chemical burns or, better yet, gloves and some form of tool to push the chips in.
+Note that, when you get to the top of the arch, the mortar will want to fall out the bottom; some method of keeping it from seeping through any and all gaps and cracks in the formwork is necessary.

-What we did for mortar was to dry-lay the arch, and, when it was finished, remove the formwork.
-We next pointed the joints — filled in all surface cracks on the arch with mortar — and then, when that was finished, made a liquid batch of mortar which we poured in on top (pouring in the mortar was the traditional method of arch building).
-Frankly, I don’t recommend this.
-Besides being an absolute mess, I must confess to being unsure how the old-time masons poured the mortar on the more horizontal sections of the arch.
-The mortar, of course, wants to pour down, and the best one could do was to use a board flushed up against the arch and use it to try to guide the mortar into the joints.
-I’m sticking with this is not a great idea — although one does get some comfort out of seeing the arch freestanding before the mortar is added!
+What we did for our mortared bridge was to dry-lay the arch, and, when it was finished, remove the formwork.
+We next pointed the joints on the sides and bottom of the arch to fill in these crevices.
+Then, when that was finished, we made a liquid batch of mortar that we poured in on top (pouring in the mortar was the traditional method of arch building).
+Frankly, we can’t recommend this.
+Besides the fact that this practice is an absolute mess, we must confess to being unsure how the old-time masons poured the mortar on the more horizontal sections of the arch.
+The mortar, of course, wants to pour straight down, and the best we could do was to use a board flushed up against the arch and use it to try to guide the mortar into the joints.

 Removing the Form

-For safety, some form of guardrail can be added; just note that it must be mounted to the stones and not into mortar joints.
+The top stones on the bridge should ideally be large and heavy so they are not easily dislodged.
+For a mortared structure, it is less important that the top stones are massive.
+For safety, some form of guardrail can be added as a finishing touch; just note that it must be mounted to the stones and not into mortar joints.